Generating Current Date and Time in Python

 The Full Script

-The full script combining all the lines from above to calculate current date and time and format it with custom setting:
+The full script combining all the lines from above to generate the python current date time and format it with custom settings:

-# Importing "datetime" library for logging current time from datetime import datetime # Current time object datetime_now = datetime.now() # Text formatting datetime_text_format = datetime_now.strftime("%Y/%m/%d-%H:%M:%S.%f") # Printing output to console print(datetime_text_format)
+# Importing "datetime" library for logging current time from datetime import datetime # Current time object datetime_now = datetime.now() # Text formatting datetime_string_format: str = datetime_now.strftime("%Y/%m/%d-%H:%M:%S.%f") # Printing output to console print(datetime_string_format)